 McFrederick’s thesis will catalog and analyze significant productions of Beckett’s drama in London and chart the development of Beckettian performance in a number of London theaters such as the Royal Court, the National Theatre, and Riverside Studios.
 During his time in the reading room, McFrederick, looked at material from the Center’s collections, including those of Samuel Beckett, Peter Glenville, and the English Stage Company.

-McFrederick’s research was funded by a fellowship from the Arts and Humanities Research Council as part of its International Placement Scheme. .
-The Ransom Center is one of the seven participating host institutions for this program.
+McFrederick’s research was funded by a fellowship from the Arts and Humanities Research Council as part of the International Placement Scheme.